intershop/helm-charts/charts/icm-as/docs/values-yaml.md

 ## State of this document

-> Currently this document is created an filled with new content.
+> Currently this document is created and filled with new content.
 So it is by far not a complete documentation!

 ## Sections